 a.
 Its initial cost is very low.

 b.
-No need of water for flushing purposes.
+No need for water for flushing purposes.

 c.
-No need of sewer pipes as in the water carriage system.
+No need for sewer pipes as in the water carriage system.

 d.
 Sewage quantity reaching the treatment plant before disposal is low.

 Disadvantages of Conservancy System of Sanitation

 Some of the disadvantages of the conservancy system are:

 a.
 This system fully depends upon human agencies.
 So, lack of manpower or strike by agencies can cause the unhygienic condition in the city.

 b.
 For the burying of the residue ( remained part after burning of combustible portions) or excremental matter; a large area is required.

 c.
 Labours are needed daily for the collection of waste.